Sustainable food system: Phase-outs, co-optimization and environmental standards

 In regards to deforestation, a study proposed kinds of "climate clubs" of "as many other states as possible taking similar measures and establishing uniform environmental standards".
 It suggested that "otherwise, global problems remain unsolvable, and shifting effects will occur" and that "border adjustments [...] have to be introduced to target those states that do not participate—again, to avoid shifting effects with ecologically and economically detrimental consequences", with such "border adjustments or eco-tariffs" incentivizing other countries to adjust their standards and domestic production to join the climate club.
 Identified potential barriers to sustainability initiatives may include contemporary trade-policy goals and competition law.
 Greenhouse gas emissions for countries are often measured according to production, for imported goods that are produced in other countries than where they are consumed "embedded emissions" refers to the emissions of the product.
 In cases where such products are and remain imported, eco-tariffs could over time adjust prices for specific categories of products – or for specific non-collaborative polluting origin countries – such as deforestation-associated meat, foods with intransparent supply-chain origin or foods with high embedded emissions.

 Agricultural productivity and environmental efficiency

 Agricultural productivity (including e.g. reliability of yields) is an important component of food security and increasing it sustainably (e.g. with high efficiency in terms of environmental impacts) could be a major way to decrease negative environmental impacts, such as by decreasing the amount of land needed for farming or reducing environmental degradation like deforestation.

 Genetically engineered crops

 There is research and development to engineer genetically modified crops with increased heat/drought/stress resistance, increased yields, lower water requirements, and overall lower environmental impacts, among other things.

 Novel agricultural technologies

 Technologies such as vertical farms, automation, agrivoltaic systems, biopesticides, and digital food distribution, together with policy tools like eco-tariffs, targeted subsidies, and meat taxes, can support localized food production, reduce resource use, and promote sustainable consumption.

+Artificial intelligence (AI) and data-driven approaches can support sustainable food systems through resource optimization, environmental assessment, and improved production and supply-chain decision-making.